Brachioplasty Cost Considerations

 Your First Consultation

 Most surgeons charge a consultation fee.
-You may get money back for this if you qualify for Item 104 in the Medicare Benefits Schedule.
+You may get some money back for this if you qualify for Item 104 in the Medicare Benefits Schedule.

 Your Second Consultation